Szymon-Michalak/iOS-Resources/blog/WhatIsTheDifferenceBetweenDoubleEqualsAndTripleEquals.md

 engine1 == engine2 // true
 engine2 == engine3 // false
 ```
-With `===` we’re asking if the objects on either sideof the operator point to the same reference.
+With `===` we’re asking if the objects on either side of the operator point to the same reference.
 In other words, do they point to the same place in memory?

 In the following example, when we compare `engine1` to `engineCopy`(which is also referencing the same memory location), `===` returns `true`.